 That schedule is laid out against a longer course period than this.
 And it is laid out in the hope that you won't use class members to finish off that experimental line.
 They happen to need your skill, and you as your own case happen to need the skill of your class members.

-Right away, and as soon as possible, and daylight and nighttime, and S... the MEST universe is burning.
+Right away, and as soon as possible, and daylight and nighttime, and the MEST universe is burning.
 There isn't any reason to loaf around on a case.

 The essence of any auditing is learning how to handle something.
 And if you can handle something you can handle something more.
 There's a much tougher gradient scale that a guy like me follows.
-I don't follow the gradient scale as closely as you might think.
+I don't follow a gradient scale as closely as you might think.
 If I fail at something, I set up two.
 You say, "Yes, you can fall flat on your face doing that."
-Yes, sir.
+Yes sir!
 But when you make gains, you sure knew you jumped a span.
 You didn't wait for the realization to sneak up on you.

 You found out you couldn't drive such and such a car, because it so happened that it had a very, very bad kingbolt.
-And the front wheel went kerfluppity flup every once in a while, and every time you'd skidded into a turn the doggone thing just went fluppity flup and you knew damn well that that was not going to work out that way.
-So you pull the other kingbolt, give it a good solid rap and a bend, and put that back in, and then drive it.
-And after that, you know, it doesn't matter what a car does, when you go around a turn, and it goes fluppity floppity flue, you just go right on around the turn.
-With the complete conviction that you could probably pick up the front end anyway, if it fell off.
+And the front wheel went kerfluppityflup every once in a while, and every time you'd skid it into a turn the doggone thing just went fluppityflup and you knew damn well that that was not going to work out that way.
+So you pull the other kingbolt, give it a good solid rap and a bend and put that back in and then drive it.
+And after that, you know, it doesn't matter what a car does.
+When you go around a turn and it goes fluppity-floppity flue, you just go right on around the turn -- with the complete conviction that you could probably pick up the front end anyway if it fell off.
 Pick it up and sort of run alongside of the car with one hand.

 The way to do it is not to go back to the garage and have the kingbolt repaired, because that thing is just MEST universe.
-The mission of the MEST universe is 'Fail, fella.'
-And then we are more MEST.
-'Unless thou failest, thy shalt not be,' says the MEST universe, 'so you better fail.'
+The mission of the MEST universe is "Fail, fella.
+And then we're more MEST."
+"Unless thou failest, I shalt not be." says the MEST universe.
+"So you better fail."

-The only way to fool it is, is just look... take a look at it, and say, "It's just MEST."
-All right.
+The only way to fool it is, is just take a look at it and say, "It's just MEST.
+All right."
 Your own case isn't serious, then.
-Your own group could be serious, though.
+Your own group could be serious though.

-D...
-I...
-I don't think anybody's given any... any thought to something, merely because it's too far out and beyond one's thought.
-The incredible and the fantastic are the best safeguards that you possibly could have.
-The best possible safeguards, 'cause nobody's really going to interfere with you.
+I don't think anybody has given any thought to something, maybe because it's too far out and beyond one's thought.
+The incredible and the fantastic are our best safeguards that you possibly could have -- the best possible safeguards -- because nobody's really going to interfere with you.

-What do you think... what would you think, uh... of a precaution that caused you to write down three numerals on a piece of paper and make your preclear memorize them completely, as an identification tag, and then you threw it in the top drawer of your desk?
+What do you think -- what would you think of a precaution that caused you to write down three numerals on a piece of paper and make your preclear memorize them completely, as an identification tag and then you threw it in the top drawer of your desk?
 What would you think of that?
 You'd think that was being too cautious, wouldn't you?
-Well, you know, in the course of averages, I would say, over a course of five years, there will be at least once, if not five or ten times, if not a... five hundred times, when you'd be damned sorry you didn't do it.
+Well, you know, in the course of averages, I would say over a course of five years there will be at least once, if not five or ten times, if not a -- five hundred times, when you'd be damned sorry you didn't do it.
+Just like that.